 - Do not change the page margins or any set up features.

-- The abstract must fit within the space on the template provided.
+- The abstract must fit within the space on the template provided (no specific word limit).
 This includes a figure or table, title, authors and any references.

 - The abstract must be one page only.

 - The abstract should be typed in 10 point Calibri font (do not use “bold” type)